mooreds/docs-1/docs/connectors/aws-lambda-documentation.md

 **Type:** string

-#### Marker

-Specify the pagination token returned by a previous request to retrieve the next page of results.

-**Type:** string

 #### MasterRegion

 For Lambda@Edge functions, the region of the master function.
 For example, us-east-2 or ALL.
 If specified, you must set FunctionVersion to ALL.
 Pattern: ALL|[a-z]{2}(-gov)?-[a-z]+-\d{1}

-**Type:** string

-#### MaxItems

-The maximum number of event source mappings to return.
-Valid Range: Minimum value of 1.
-Maximum value of 10000.

 **Type:** string